jhuapl-boss/boss-test/system_test/docs/BossTileSystemTest.md

   }
 ]
 ```
 - *tile_size* = Coordinate scale (pixel dimensions) of a tile's width.
-Format is "start:stop:delta" for a list of sizes.
+Format is [start, stop, delta] for a list of sizes, from "start" x "start" to "stop" x "stop".
 - *orientation* = The tile's aligned plane, either "xy", "xz", or "xy".
 - *x_idx* = The tile's x-axis index.
 - *y_idx* = The tile's y-axis index.